Azure/java-aks-aca-dapr-workshop/docs/_includes/05-assignment-5-aks-aca/02-aca/0-3-test-application.md

 {% assign stepNumber = stepNumber | plus: 1 %}
 ## Step {{stepNumber}} - Test the microservices running in ACA

 You can access the log of the container apps from the [Azure Portal](https://portal.azure.com/) or directly in a terminal window.
+To access the logs in the portal, you need to go to your resource group `rg-dapr-workshop-java` and select the container app for which you need the log.
+Then select `Log stream` in `Monitoring` section.

-The following steps show how to access the logs from the terminal window for each microservice.
+To access the logs from the terminal, follow the instructions below for each microservice.

 {: .note }
 > The logs can take a few minutes to appear in the Log Analytics Workspace.
 If the logs are not updated, open the log stream in the Azure Portal.
 >

 ### Traffic Control Service